 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of mental health, borderline personality disorder, relationships, and love in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.

 Agrawal, H. R., Gunderson, J., Holmes, B. M., & Lyons-Ruth, K. (2004).
 Attachment studies with borderline patients: a review.
 Harvard review of psychiatry, 12(2), 94–104.
 Retrieved from doi:10.1080/10673220490447218 and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1857277.

 72 thoughts on “Love And Borderline Personality Disorder”

 Such an informational post.

 My husband and I have been together 10 years, married for 8 and we’re still going.
 I have bpd as well.